EuroCRIS/CERIF-Refactoring-ModelUseCases/UC1/README.md

 ## Example Data
 Josiah Carberry (https://orcid.org/0000-0002-1825-0097) is a well-known fictitious person whose carreer and achievements will be used in this use-case.

+Data available at a fictitious ORCID profile have been additionally extended with a fictitious scientific project.